-The deadline for submission is Friday, January 26, 2018.

-Recipients will be notified by or before Monday, March 9, 2018.
+The deadline for submission is Friday, January 31, 2020.
+Recipients will be notified by or before March 15, 2020.

-The announcement of the Award winner(s) will be made at the annual GLHRC Conference on Sunday, April 15, 2018.
+The announcement of the Award winner(s) will be made during the annual GLHRC Conference in April 2020.
 The Award cycle runs for one calendar year-from April of the year the award is made until April of the following year (i.e, from Conference to Conference).
+In the event of unforeseen circumstances that make it impossible for a recipient to complete the project within the year, the award may be deferred for one year.
+In other words, the grant will remain active for two years from the date of the original award.
+In the unlikely event that a recipient needs to defer, funds must be returned to the GLHRC and will be reissued upon request within the additional one-year period.